 Made-to-measure is a clear step up from off-the-peg, but as with full and half canvas the time it takes to create a bespoke suit is where the extra cost comes in.
 A made-to-measure suit can be a very good stepping stone to bespoke.
 With a good tailor, it should still fit you well.

 With bespoke the possibilities really are endless.
 If you decide to seek out a well-known tailor such as those on Savile Row in London, you will benefit from quite literally decades of experience in individual pattern cutters and tailors.

-Many of the tailors on Savile Row have a specific style that they are well known for, such a more or less structured, however a bespoke suit is exactly that, created for your needs.
-What you really pay for on Savile Row is the guidance one receives not just in terms of fit and fabric but also style, trends, maintenance and capturing your personality.
+Many of the tailors on Savile Row have a specific style that they are well known for, such as more or less structured, however a bespoke suit is exactly that, created for your needs.
+What you really pay for on Savile Row is the guidance one receives not just in terms of fit and fabric, but also style, trends, maintenance and capturing your personality.

 Whether you go for made-to-measure or bespoke, an experienced tailor will create or alter a piece that enhances your physique and redefines the way you stand, walk and look and is therefore worth the extra investment.

 Synthetics, of course, have their place in making a suit at a reasonable price.
-Cheap synthetics tend to be lightweight, hot and unsatisfying while good natural fibres conform to your shape with a softness and weight.
+Cheap synthetics tend to be lightweight, hot and unsatisfying, while good natural fibres fit to your shape with softness.
 Natural fibres are also hardier than synthetics which can tend to blister after a certain amount of time.

 It goes without saying you should avoid a shiny suit at all costs.
 The overall investment in fibres tends to be in the source and processing, with natural fibres having to be grown and undergo extensive treatment.